Gitstar-OC/Machine-Learning/README.md

 # Machine-Learning-Specialization ( In Progress...)
 - ### This course is beginner friendly along with some tough challenges for intermidiate engineers in machines.
 Don't worry if you dont know python!
-Just give this course a try 😄👍.
+Just give this a try 😄👍.
 - ### This are my machine learning notes I have created in my learning journey of AI and Machine, This will surely help beginners and intermidiate people to learn and understand machine learning.
 Feel free to clone, and fork 🍴.

 ---